KnightofDawn/eegnet/README.md

 ## Motivation
 <a id='Motivation'></a>

-The intent was from the beggining to use a neural network inspired on [Google DeepMind's WaveNet](https://arxiv.org/pdf/1609.03499.pdf) direclty on raw iEEG data.
+From the beggining the intent was to use a neural network inspired on [Google DeepMind's WaveNet](https://arxiv.org/pdf/1609.03499.pdf) direclty on raw iEEG data.

 Reading the WaveNet paper was truly inspirational: a demonstration of the power of deep neural networks in extracting relevant features directly from raw audio data. **It is a perfect fit for other kinds of challenging raw data such as brain waves!**